 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
 Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.

-The property would benefit from a comprehensive scheme of modernisation and redecoration.

-New kitchen and bathroom fitments require to be installed.
+The property would benefit from a comprehensive scheme of modernisation and redecoration which should enhance both its appearance and value.
+The kitchen and bathroom fitments are dated.

 The electrics should be tested and upgraded to contemporary standards.